BILLY BISHOP / KERRISDALE LEGION - B.C./Yukon No.176

 Above the piano bar is a propeller from an American designed Fairchild Cornell trainer.
 The leading edge is strengthened with metal so it will rotate clockwise (as seen by the pilot.)
 The English, driving as they do on the other side of the road, prefer to have the pilot see a counter-clockwise rotation, as with the Anson above the bar.

 The north-east corner of the lounge, the Gun Park, boasts a large plaque of the Royal Regiment of Artillery.
-A paining of the King’s Troop, Royal Horse Artillery, is unfinished.
+A painting of the King’s Troop, Royal Horse Artillery, is unfinished.
 A long-time member, a gunner, died before completing it.

 A print depicts a mule reluctant to be loaded on a 436 Squadron RCAF Dakota (Commonwealth name for the DC-3.)
 It was given in recognition of the soldiers of the 14th Army – which defeated the Japanese in Burma – and their RAF and RCAF transport squadrons.